Why New Jersey Is Becoming a Hub for Film & Video Production

 A State Built for Storytelling

-From historic roots in Edison’s labs to the bright lights of Netflix and Lionsgate, New Jersey has always been tied to the art of storytelling.
-Today, the state is once again a place where brands, agencies, and filmmakers can produce work with both global quality and local authenticity.
+Today, the state is once again a place where filmmakers, brands, and agencies can produce work with global quality and local authenticity.

 Ready to explore what this new creative hub means for your brand?